FormShantonu/NodeJs/node_interview_note.md

 Other waise we can use the defferent module import and execute.

 ### Express js ###

+>Explain the purpose of the ExpressJS package.

+Express.js is a framework built on top of Node.js that facilitates the management of the flow of data between server and routes in server-side applications.
+It is a lightweight and flexible framework that provides a wide range of features required for the web as well as mobile application development.
+Express.js is developed on the middleware module of Node.js called connect.
+The connect module further makes use of http module to communicate with Node.js.
+Thus, if you are working with any of the connect based middleware modules, then you can easily integrate with Express.js.

 >How does an Express code look like?